 SavaPage respects this policy.
 Moreover, on behalf of its users SavaPage would like its own encrypted PDF documents to be respected in the same way.

-When an encrypted document is allowed to be printed, SavaPage would like to be able to receive it as printer, so it can be previewed and Proxy Printed.
-However, for that to happen we need to convert it to SafePages, i.e. to PDF format.
+However, when an encrypted document is allowed to be printed, SavaPage would like to be able to receive it as printer, so it can be previewed and Proxy Printed.
+But, for that to happen we need to convert it to SafePages, i.e. to PDF format.
 That's where we are facing the ps2pdf barrier.

-To solve this issue SavaPage offers an optional workaround.
-The workaround ignores the PostScript notice at the point where we need the ps2pdf program to create the PDF, so SafePages can be displayed and Proxy Printed as intended.
-However, the workaround will protect the encryption of the original document, i.e. its pages are not allowed to be exported (downloaded or send) as PDF, directly, or as part of a composite document.
-And, since every PDF document that SavaPage sends to a Proxy Printer is encrypted with (degraded) printing as only permission, this will also not violate any copyright.
+To solve this issue SavaPage has an optional workaround that ignores the PostScript notice at the point where we need the ps2pdf program to create the PDF, so SafePages can be displayed and Proxy Printed as intended.

 ps2pdf is a work-alike for nearly all the functionality